Skip to main content

 Define the component

 Write a new Go file in the plugin’s pkg/components directory.
 Implement the Definition struct with On and Off domain specs.
-Add YAML rules for what changes in docker-compose.yml and Drupal config sync.
+Add structured YAML or generic file rules for the observable state that describe, set, and converge should detect.

 2